gauss5930/AlpaGasus2-QLoRA/README.md

 ## AlpaGasus2-QLoRA Evaluation
 ### 1. AlpaGasus Evaluation

-We tried to follow the evaluation metric introduced by AlpaGasus paper.
+We tried to follow the evaluation metric introduced by the AlpaGasus paper.
 During the process, we consulted the code by [gpt4life](https://github.com/gpt4life/alpagasus).
 We used the gpt-3.5-turbo as the evaluator model, and [Alpaca2-LoRA-13B](https://huggingface.co/Abe13/Llama-2-13b-hf-SFT_Lora_Alpaca-juniper-v2) as the comparison model.
 For more detailed information, please refer to the [AlpaGasus-Evaluation](https://github.com/gauss5930/AlpaGasus2-QLoRA/tree/main/evaluation/AlpaGasus-Evaluation) file.